 If you have filed a claim with your car insurance company, it’s important to know how to prepare for an investigation.

-To prepare, make sure that you have all necessary information readily available.
+To prepare, make sure that you have all the necessary information readily available.
 This includes any evidence of the accident, any witness testimonial, a police report, medical records, and other pertinent information.
 The adjuster will also inspect your vehicle, take pictures of your car, and visit the scene of the accident.

 You might also be asked questions.
 The questions the adjuster asks will vary depending on the unique nature of your accident; however, it’s important that you always provide the most accurate information.
 Never lie; always be honest.
-Remain as calm as you possible can and don’t rush your answers; take the time you need to review your answers so that you can provide the most accurate information possible.
+Remain as calm as you possibly can and don’t rush your answers; take the time you need to review your answers so that you can provide the most accurate information possible.

 The Bottom Line on Claims Investigations

-While an investigation by a car insurance company may be nerve wracking, remain calm and be truthful.
+While an investigation by a car insurance company may be nerve-wracking, remain calm and be truthful.
 As long as you are honest, the investigation will go smoothly and there will be nothing to worry about.